 Inappropriate use includes, but is not limited to, those uses that violate the law, that are specifically named as violations in this document, that violate the rules of network etiquette, or that hamper the integrity or security of this computer/network/Internet system or any components that are connected to it.
-The following actions are considered inappropriate uses, are prohibited, and could result in revocation of the student's access to the computer/network/Internet.
 The appropriateness of a given use will be assessed on a case-by-case basis with a "reasonable person" standard.
 Although the District uses an Internet filter to block inappropriate material, simply because something is not blocked does not mean that it is appropriate.
 Students shall report any inappropriate material to the supervising staff member immediately.